 Doctor of Philosophy

-Our Doctor of Philosophy (PhD) is a three year full-time equivalent research degree consisting solely of an externally assessed thesis with a maximum length of 70,000 - 100,000 words.
+Our Doctor of Philosophy (PhD) is a three year full-time equivalent research degree consisting of an externally assessed thesis with a maximum length of 70,000 - 100,000 words.

 A PhD is awarded for research that demonstrates that the candidate’s thesis has the capacity to:

 - make a distinct contribution to knowledge in the area with which it deals,

 - affords evidence of originality shown either by the discovery of new facts or by the exercise of independent critical power,

 - is satisfactory as regards to literary presentation, and

 - contains a substantial amount of material suitable for publication.

 A candidates program of study will be supervised by eligible academic staff member’s consisting of a principal and associate supervisor.
 External adjunct supervisors maybe appointed who have demonstrated expertise in the area.

 Cotutelle/Joint PhD Program